Solar power in Portugal: Rooftop solar

 In addition to tenders for large scale power plants, Portugal has set a framework for the installation of small scale rooftop solar installations which came into force in January 2020.

-Floating Solar Power
+Floating solar power

 In November 2016, an EDP Group pilot-project of 840 solar panels with a total capacity of 200 kWp began to produce power on the reservoir of the Alto Rabagão Dam with an annual production of 300 MWh.

 At the end of 2021, a floating solar power project at the Alqueva Dam reservoir is set to begin production.
 12,000 solar panels with a total capacity of 4 MW will produce 7 GWh of power annually.